 You Get What You Don't Pay For

-Wealthfront charges a 0.25% management fee on all portfolios over $10,000 ($15,000 if you use our special link here: Wealthfront bonus).
+Wealthfront charges a 0.25% management fee on all portfolios over $10,000.
 They manage your first $10,000 free.
 This is the lowest fee among the top Robo-Advisors which endears them to me.
 They don’t charge transaction fees.
 They don’t charge bogus account setup fees or closing fees.
 In essence, you get what you don’t pay for.
 You get great asset management without paying high fees.

 If you have an after-tax brokerage account, Wealthfront will take advantage of a tax loophole that allows investors to claim capital losses when an investment loses value.
 This “tax-loss harvesting” tends to be complicated, but Wealthfront does the work for you.